np-guard/np-guard.github.io/ci-integration.md

 ![CI-integration](ci-integration-option.png)

-In this flow, the Analysis and Synthsis phase is manually triggered.
+In this flow, the Analysis and Synthsis phase is manually triggered by a DevOps person.
 This results in a new PR, containing the synthesized NetworkPolicies.
 This triggers running the other components which provide connectivity map, connectivity diff and policy verification results as PR comments.